-We will be also responsible for and will pay all expenses relating to the offering, including, without limitation (a) all filing fees and expenses relating to the registration of the Public Securities with the Commission; (b) all fees and expenses relating to the listing of the Common Stock on a national securities exchange; (c) all fees, expenses and disbursements relating to the registration or qualification of the Public Securities under the "blue sky" securities laws of such states and other jurisdictions as D. Boral Capital may reasonably designate (including, without limitation, all filing and registration fees, and the reasonable fees and disbursements of the Company's "blue sky" counsel, which will be D. Boral Capital's counsel) unless such filings are not required in connection with the Company's proposed listing on a national exchange, if applicable; (d) all fees, expenses and disbursements relating to the registration, qualification or exemption of the Public Securities under the securities laws of such foreign jurisdictions as D. Boral Capital may reasonably designate; (e) the costs of all mailing and printing of the Offering documents; (f) transfer and/or stamp taxes, if any, payable upon the transfer of the Public Securities from the Company to D. Boral Capital; (g) the fees and expenses of the Company's accountants; (h) all filing fees and communication expenses associated with D.

-Boral Capital's use of Ipreo's book building, prospectus tracking and compliance software for the offering; (k) the costs associated with bound volumes of the Offering materials as well as commemorative mementos and lucite tombstones in an aggregate amount not to exceed \$5,000; and (l) the fees for D. Boral Capital's legal counsel, in an amount not to exceed \$175,000.
-The Company will also pay for background checks of its directors and senior management.
+We will be also responsible for and will pay all expenses relating to the offering, including, without limitation (a) all filing fees and expenses relating to the registration of the Public Securities with the Commission; (b) all fees and expenses relating to the listing of the Common Stock on a national securities exchange; (c) all fees, expenses and disbursements relating to the registration or qualification of the Public Securities under the "blue sky" securities laws of such states and other jurisdictions as D. Boral Capital may reasonably designate (including, without limitation, all filing and registration fees, and the reasonable fees and disbursements of the Company's "blue sky" counsel, which will be D. Boral Capital's counsel) unless such filings are not required in connection with the Company's proposed listing on a national exchange, if applicable; (d) all fees, expenses and disbursements relating to the registration, qualification or exemption of the Public Securities under the securities laws of such foreign jurisdictions as D. Boral Capital may reasonably designate; (e) the costs of all mailing and printing of the Offering documents; (f) transfer and/or stamp taxes, if any, payable upon the transfer of the Public Securities from the Company to D. Boral Capital; (g) the fees and expenses of the Company's accountants; (h) all filing fees and communication expenses associated with the review of the Offering by FINRA; (i) up to \$20,000 of D. Boral Capital's actual accountable road show expenses for the Offering; (j) the \$29,500 cost associated with D. Boral Capital's use of Ipreo's book building, prospectus tracking and compliance software for the offering; (k) the costs associated with bound volumes of the Offering materials as well as commemorative mementos and lucite tombstones in an aggregate amount not to exceed \$5,000; and (1) the fees for D. Boral Capital's legal counsel, in an amount not to exceed \$175,000.
+The Company will also pay for background checks of its directors and senior management..
 For the sake of clarity, it is understood and agreed that the Company shall be responsible for D. Boral Capital's external counsel legal costs detailed in this Section, any background check costs incurred by D. Boral and any due diligence costs, irrespective of whether the Offering is consummated or not, subject to \$50,000 in the event that there is not a Closing.
 Additionally, the Company has provided an expense advance (the "Advance") to D. Boral Capital of \$25,000 upon the execution of the engagement letter.
 The Advance shall be applied towards out-of-pocket accountable expense set forth herein and any portion of the Advance shall be returned back to the Company to the extent not actually incurred.
 D. Boral Capital may deduct from the net proceeds of the Offering payable to the Company on the date of Closing, or the closing of the Over-Allotment Option, if any, the expenses set forth herein to be paid by the Company to the underwriters.